knative/community/TRADEMARK-COMMITTEE.md

 ## Delegated authority

-The Trademark Committee may choose create and delegate its authority to other committees as-needed.
+The Trademark Committee may choose to create and delegate its authority to other committees as-needed.
 This may be used (for example) to create sub-committees for specific technical or marketing questions related to conformance or joint marketing.